 - a.
 HTTPS passphrase "asdf4321" is the required passphrase for this release of the product. - b.
 ESP Service Binding protocol from HTTP to HTTPS in two places. - 6.
 If you include a Roxie cluster in your configuration you will need to set the UDP "roxieMulticastEnabled" parameter to "false".
 This parameter can be found under the UDP tab within the "Roxie Cluster myroxie" parameters. - 7.
 Take note of the private IP address of the ECL Watch service identified within the Configuration Manager.
-You will use this value to find the associated public IP address in the ips\mapping.csv file that was provided with the instance.
+You will use this value to find the associated public IP address in the ips_mapping.csv file that was provided with the instance.
 Using the public IP address you will be able to access the ECL Watch utility so that you can examine the status of various HPCC services, the distributed file system, and ECL workunits. - 8.
 Save the configuration file before stopping Configuration Manager. - 9.
 Within the PuTTY session, stop the Configuration Manager using Ctrl-C. - 10.
-Make a backup copy of the original configuration file, /etc/HPCCSystems/environment.xml.
+Make a backup copy of the original configuration file, /etc/HPCCSystems/environment.xml. sudo cp /etc/HPCCSystems/environment.xml /etc/HPCCSystems/environment.xml.bak - 11.
+Copy the new configuration file, /etc/HPCCSystems/source/environment.xml, which was just generated to the /etc/HPCCSystems working directory. - sudo cp /etc/HPCCSystems/source/environment.xml /etc/HPCCSystems/environment.xml - 12.
+Use the hpcc-push.sh script to distribute the environment.xml file the other instances that will be part of the HPCC Platform.
+This will be necessary before the platform is started.

-sudo cp /etc/HPCCSystems/environment.xml /etc/HPCCSystems/environment.xml.bak sudo cp /etc/HPCCSystems/source/environment.xml /etc/HPCCSystems/environment.xml sudo /opt/HPCCSystems/sbin/hpcc-push.sh -s /etc/HPCCSystems/environment.xml -t /etc/HPCCSystems/environment.xml
+sudo/opt/HPCCSystems/sbin/hpcc-push.sh -s /etc/HPCCSystems/environment.xml -t /etc/HPCCSystems/environment.xml sudo /opt/HPCCSystems/sbin/hpcc-run.sh -a hpcc-init start